jumpinjackie/forge-e33-mod/design/ARTIFACTS.md

 Trample.
 Whenever this vehicle blocks or becomes blocked by a blue creature, destroy this vehicle at end of combat.
 Crew 4
+---
+Apparently that was where people went on dates, you know.
+- Sciel

 6/6
 ```